MD2B - Pediatric Oncology: Neuroblastoma

 Overview

-Neuroblastoma is a tumor that arises from developing sympathetic nerve tissue (the part of the nervous system that allows the body to respond to stress by adjusting heart rate, blood pressure, hormone levels, and digestion).
-This special type of nervous tissue is found next to the spinal cord, along the paths of nerve fibers, and in the adrenal glands (two organs which sit above each kidney and produce various hormones needed by the body).
-Neuroblastoma is a cancer that occurs most frequently in infants and young children and is rarely seen in children older than ten years of age.
-It is the leading form of cancer in infants and is the most common type of solid extra-cranial (outside the head) tumor in children.
-There are over 800 cases of neuroblastoma diagnosed each year in the United States.
-Overall prognosis depends on age (infants do better), stage (spread of disease), and the absence/presence of molecular and genetic markers in tumor cells.
+Neuroblastoma is a neuroendocrine tumor that arises from developing sympathetic nerve tissue, the part of the nervous system responsible for regulating the body's response to stress by adjusting heart rate, blood pressure, hormone levels, and digestion.
+This specialized nervous tissue is located alongside the spinal cord, along nerve fiber pathways, and in the adrenal glands—two organs above the kidneys that produce essential hormones.
+Neuroblastoma primarily affects infants and young children and is rarely seen in children over ten years of age.
+It is the most common cancer in infants and the leading type of solid extracranial tumor in children.
+In the United States, approximately 800 cases of neuroblastoma are diagnosed each year.
+Prognosis depends on factors such as age (with infants having a better outcome), disease stage, and the presence or absence of specific molecular and genetic markers in the tumor cells.

 Symptoms

 Most patients with neuroblastoma present with signs and symptoms that are related to primary and metastatic tumor growth.
 Tumors located in the abdomen can cause abdominal pain, constipation, bladder dysfunction and abdominal swelling.
-Tumors located in the thorax (area around the lungs) can cause breathing difficulties, facial swelling, and droopy eyes due to the Superior Vena Cava Syndrome and Horner's Syndrome, respectively.
-Tumors located along the spinal cord or along various nerve fibers can present with any type of neurologic dysfunction including weakness, loss of sensation, pain, bladder and bowel incontinence, or paralysis.
-Spinal tumors can also cause scoliosis (curvature of the spine).
-Other symptoms that can be seen in association with neuroblastoma include bulging eyes or dark circles around the eyes (from metastases into the orbital sockets that hold the eyes), the appearance of two different colored eyes, p ainless bluish lumps under the skin in infants, complaints of back pain or limb pain (from spinal or bone metastases), watery diarrhea (from elevated levels of the substance "VIP"), jerky body movements or uncontrolled eye movements (from autoimmune antibodies), swelling of various body parts (from lymphatic blockage), hypertension (high blood pressure), or fatigue, bruising and bleeding (due to decreased amounts of blood cells when cancer overtakes the bone marrow).
+Tumors located in the thorax may cause breathing difficulties, facial swelling (due to superior vena cava syndrome), and droopy eyes (due to ipsilateral Horner syndrome).
+Tumors located along the spinal cord or nerve fibers can result in neurological dysfunction, including weakness, loss of sensation, pain, bladder or bowel incontinence, or paralysis.
+Spinal tumors can also cause scoliosis (abnormal curvature of the spine).

 Diagnosis

-A physician will perform a detailed physical examination, schedule imaging tests, and order laboratory tests to help determine if a child has neuroblastoma and to aid in staging and treatment.
+A physician will perform a detailed history and physical examination, schedule imaging tests, and order laboratory tests to determine if a child has neuroblastoma.
+This will also aid in cancer staging and treatment.

 Imaging tests

-• MIBG: MIBG is a compound similar to the hormone norepinephrine which is found specifically in sympathetic nervous tissue (the type of tissue that makes up a neuroblastoma tumor).
-MIBG can be labeled with radioactive iodine allowing it to then be visualized with scintigraphy.
-Thus, MIBG scans can show "hot spots" throughout the body where tumor is located.
-Bone scans are often done in conjunction with MIBG scans to look for bone lesions.
+• MIBG: MIBG is a compound similar to the hormone norepinephrine, which specifically targets sympathetic nervous tissue, the type of tissue involved in neuroblastoma tumors.
+MIBG can be labeled with radioactive iodine, allowing it to be visualized using scintigraphy.
+MIBG scans can highlight "hot spots" throughout the body where tumor tissue is present.
+Bone scans are often performed alongside MIBG scans to detect bone lesions.

 Lab tests

-• Blood Chemistry Panel:: a blood sample is taken to look for elevated levels of two hormones, dopamine and norepinephrine, which when elevated can be a sign of neuroblastoma
+• Blood Chemistry Panel: A blood sample is analyzed to measure levels of dopamine and norepinephrine, which, when elevated, can indicate the presence of neuroblastoma.

-• 24 hour urinalysis: urine is collected for 24 hours to look for abnormal levels of two hormones, homovanillic acid (HMA) and vanillyl mandelic acid (VMA), which when elevated can be a sign of neuroblastoma
+• 24-hour urinalysis: Urine is collected over a 24-hour period to measure levels of homovanillic acid (HMA) and vanillyl mandelic acid (VMA), which, when elevated, can be a sign of neuroblastoma.

 Tissue sampling

-A tissue diagnosis is needed for definite diagnosis of neuroblastoma and to aid in staging and prognosis.
-Biopsies (tissue samples) will be taken from the tumor site and bone marrow will be aspirated from both the right and left hip bones.
-These cell samples will be viewed carefully under a microscope to look for specific molecular and genetic tumor findings.
+A tissue sample is needed for the diagnosis of neuroblastoma and helps determine cancer staging and prognosis.
+Biopsies will be taken from the tumor site and bone marrow aspirations will be performed in both the right and left hip bones.
+These samples will be examined under a microscope to identify small round blue cells.
+They will also be analyzed for specific molecular and genetic markers.

 Prognosis

-Neuroblastoma is a clinically diverse disease.
-There are several factors that affect prognosis and response to therapy.
+Neuroblastoma is a heterogeneous disease.
+There are several factors that affect prognosis and response to therapy:

-• Age: Infants and younger children have a much more favorable prognosis.
-Children under the age of one are more likely to have localized tumor while older children frequently have metastases at time of diagnosis.
-In addition, younger children tend to have less aggressive tumors and tumors that are more responsive to therapy.
-Five-year survival rates for neuroblastoma are 83, 55, and 40 percent for children younger than 1 year, 1 to 4 years, and 5 to 9 years, respectively.
+• Age: Infants and younger children generally have a more favorable prognosis.
+Children under the age of one are more likely to present with localized tumors, whereas older children often have metastases at time of diagnosis.
+Additionally, younger children tend to have less aggressive tumors that are more responsive to therapy.
+Five-year survival rates for neuroblastoma are 83% for children under 1 year, 55% for those aged 1 to 4 years, and 40% for children aged 5 to 9 years.

-• Stage: An important factor in prognosis is the extent of tumor spread at the time of diagnosis.
-Although local lymphatic spread (presence of cancer in local lymph nodes) does not hurt survival chances, metastatic disease to distant organs or to the bone marrow brings a much worse prognosis.
-One exception to this rule is stage 4S disease.
-In this form of neuroblastoma found only in children less than one year of age, infants have primary tumors that can be removed by surgery and have metastases to the liver, skin, or bone marrow.
-Despite these metastases, the children do exceptionally well and have survival rates around 85% because the tumor often spontaneously regresses (goes away on its own).
+• Stage: The extent of tumor spread at the time of diagnosis is a key prognostic factor.
+While local lymphatic spread does not significantly impact survival, metastatic disease to distant organs or bone marrow results in a poor prognosis.
+Approximately 70% of patients present with metastases, most commonly in the bones.
+An exception to this is stage 4S disease, which occurs only in infants under one year of age.
+These infants have primary tumors that can be surgically removed, with metastases to the liver, skin, or bone marrow.
+Despite these metastases, stage 4S neuroblastoma has an excellent prognosis, with survival rates around 85%, as the tumor spontaneously regresses.

 Treatment